 In the 1920s and '30s, Greta Garbo achieved fame and won accolades for her roles in hit MGM films such as The Torrent (1926), Anna Christie (1930), Mata Hari (1931), Grand Hotel (1932), Anna Karenina (1935), and Camille (1936).
 Garbo's expressive eyes, subtle acting, and sensual beauty won over audiences and critics, and her secretive, reclusive nature off screen only added to her mystique.
-In honor of her birthday, here are 13 things you might not know about the Swedish Sphinx.
+In honor of her birthday on September 18, here are 13 things you might not know about the Swedish Sphinx.

 Born in Sweden on September 18, 1905, Greta Lovisa Gustafsson lived in poverty with her parents and two older siblings.
 When she was 14, her father, an unskilled worker, died, and she started working in a barbershop and a department store.
 In 1924, after getting a scholarship to study acting at the Royal Dramatic Theatre, she starred in a silent film called The Saga of Gosta Berling.
 Following the advice of the director, Mauritz Stiller, she changed her last name to Garbo.

 2. MGM didn't want audiences to hear Greta Garbo's Swedish accent.

 When she came to America in 1925, Garbo didn’t know any English.
 Although she eventually learned the language, her heavy accent and deep voice made MGM executives hesitant to transition her from a silent film actress to one who spoke.
 In 1930, though, she appeared in Anna Christie, her first sound film.
 MGM publicized the film with the tagline "Garbo Talks!," and Anna Christie was a huge success—Garbo was nominated for a Best Actress Academy Award.